 Although much easier now, personal audio and video recordings have been a staple over the years for many families.
 Look for any old home videos that would add to your efforts, like VHS tapes or film reels if you’re really going back a few years.

-If you have access to a working VCR (or a brand new one from the Komando Shop!), kits are available to convert those tapes to DVD or other digital format.
+If you have access to a working VCR, kits are available to convert those tapes to DVD or other digital formats.
 You can find a service to convert film to video (such as 8mm or Super 8), or you can purchase a converter for that as well.
 If you prefer the latter, Amazon has many to choose from under $100.
-But if you're looking for more of a professional experience, check out this Wolverine converter.
+But if you’re looking for more of a professional experience, check out this Wolverine converter.

 Step 5: Edit and share with family